CVanchieri/Portfolio/Post_TwitterBotAWSLambdaFunction.md

 ![twitter](/assets/images/TwitterBotHeader.png) <br>

-## Automating a Tweepy Twitterbot that searches and stores data science related tweets.
+## Using a AWS Lambda Function to automate a Twitterbot that searches and stores data science related tweets.

 ---

 I enjoy using Twitter for fun and to find information.
 I thought that I would try to create a Twitterbot that will automate the collection and storage of data science information by searching, collecting, and storing tweets on the subject.

 #### Necessary imports.
 ```